-- Regardless of where you use the 55SH from, an XLR cable is required.
+- The 55SH is an XLR microphone, so regardless of where you use it, you’ll need an XLR cable.
 If you’re using a guitar amplifier, you’ll need an XLR cable that terminates in a ¼” plug.

 This dynamic microphone doesn’t require external or phantom power.

 - However, you will need something to transmit the signal like an amp or USB interface.

 The Shure 55SH Series II is renowned for its clear vocal reproduction.
 Midrange frequencies receive more emphasis than their low-end counterparts.
 This serves two purposes: vocal resonances remain audible, and the proximity effect is less prevalent.
 If you aren’t formally familiar with the proximity effect, this is when bass notes increase in loudness the closer you get to a given microphone.
 It’s particularly noticeable with smartphone mics.

 In the recording below, I’m speaking from my desk in an untreated room.
 There’s no post-processing with the audio; it’s as raw as it gets.
 As you can hear, my voice sounds indubitably clear.
 To help you understand the effectiveness of its caridoid polar pattern: I was in the center of my kitchen which has hardwood floors and many auditorily reflective surfaces.
 Yet, there’s hardly any reverberation of my voice.